GDS-Education-Community-of-Practice/gds-education-community-of-practice.github.io/_pages/workshops.md

 permalink: /workshops/
 ---

-# DSECOP June 2023 Workshop Announcement
+# DSECOP June 2023 Workshop

 The Data Science Education Community of Practice (DSECOP) had its second workshop in <strong>June 26–28, 2023</strong>,   at the University of Maryland, College Park.